arulwastaken/Jetpack-Compose-CLI/index.md

-# Jetpack Compose CLI
+# Hi, There

-A Boilerplate code generator for creating Android project.
+Jetpack compose cli is a Boilerplate code generator for creating Android project.
 Using fully Kotlin and MVI pattern that refer to Android Jetpack.
 Creating base and setup project is such a drag...!!
 So here we go cli tool kit for genarate android app.

 [![npm version](https://badge.fury.io/js/jetpack-compose-cli.svg)](https://badge.fury.io/js/jetpack-compose-cli)